IkennaEgwim/Expenso/README.md

 <h3 id="color">Colour Scheme:</h3>

-**1. Blue (#007bff):** This color was chosen as it conveys trust, reliability, and professionalism.
+**1. Blue (#007BFF):** This color was chosen as it conveys trust, reliability, and professionalism.
 Blue is calming and promotes a sense of order and efficiency, essential for a financial management application.

-**2. Green (Brand Color):** Symbolizes growth, harmony, and stability.
+**2. Green (#00FF00):** This is our brand color as we choose it as it symbolizes growth, harmony, and stability.
 Green is often associated with money and financial success, making it ideal for emphasizing the application's focus on financial management.

-**3. Yellow (#ffc107):** Draws attention to important interactive elements.
+**3. Yellow (#FFC107):** Draws attention to important interactive elements.
 Yellow is vibrant and energetic, creating a sense of warmth and friendliness that enhances user engagement.

-**4. Gray (Medium Gray #6c757d):** Provides a neutral and calm backdrop that supports readability and focus.
+**4. Gray (Medium Gray #6C757D):** Provides a neutral and calm backdrop that supports readability and focus.
 Medium gray maintains a sophisticated and professional look, adding contrast and depth to the design.

 <h3 id="font">Font:</h3>

-**Main font: Roboto**
+**Main font:**  Roboto

+**Secondary font:** N/A ((Roboto is used uniformly across the application for consistency and readability)

 Roboto is a modern, clean, and highly readable font.
 It works well in digital interfaces and ensures good readability across various screen sizes and resolutions.